sachin-hg/shine-st1/README.md

   - Auto renewal must be enabled. and payment Credit Card must be added
   - the Email: smile@shinestudio.in works because of DNS settings in this account
   - This account also holds DNS settings which point website traffic to vercel
-  - This account also holds DNS settings which enable mailTrap to send emails
+  - This account also holds DNS settings which enable mailsend to send emails
 - ImageKit accounts: This is where we store all data
   - all images are stored here.
 Albums + website images
   - the data is divided into 5 accounts, so that we don't exceed the 20GB usage per account